mishbahr/djangocms-gmaps/README.rst

 The easiest way to embed Google Maps for your django-cms powered site.
 This is a great way to display the location of your business or event.
+This project requires django-cms v3.0 or higher to be properly installed and configured.

 Quickstart